asteroid-lang/asteroid/docs/Reference Guide.rst

       Calculate and return the product of all the elements of a list or tuple x.

 math **@remainder** (x,y)
-      Return the IEEE 754-style remainder of x with respect to y.
+      Returns the IEEE 754-style remainder of x with respect to y.

 math **@round** x:%real
       Returns x rounded to the nearest integer.
 If two integers are equally